 Self-guided tours are free at this local bean-to-bar chocolate factory.
 Visitors not only experience the chocolate-making process but can sample the delectables afterward.
 The Videri Chocolate Factory coffee bar offers an array of espresso coffee drinks and chocolate pairings, including sipping chocolate and frozen hot chocolate.
 Visitors can savor their beverage on the outdoor patio or in the comfort of the air-conditioned cafe.
 Stop by the chocolate counter and purchase some signature chocolate bars or bonbons to enjoy later.

 Those seeking a walkable Raleigh experience should head downtown and explore the galleries, art studios, restaurants, and innovative shops in the Raleigh Warehouse District.
-The area is quickly becoming one of the top entertainment and nightlife spots in the city.
+The area is quickly becoming one of the city's top entertainment and nightlife spots.
 Catch a view of the city skyline on the Dillion Sky Terrace, a ninth-floor BYOB rooftop where birds-eye-view of the city abound.
-Visit the Morgan Street Food Hall, which features 20 unique culinary concepts, craft beers, and tasty libations.
-Tired of walking?
+Visit the Morgan Street Food Hall, which features 20 unique culinary concepts, craft beers, and tasty libations—tired of walking?
 Grab one of the bright yellow rickshaws for a driver-narrated tour of the area.

-The oldest public graveyard in Raleigh, established in 1798, City Cemetery is the burial place of many of the citizens, city founders, and legislators.
-Builders created separate burial areas for visitors, slaves, and free black citizens.
+The oldest public graveyard in Raleigh, established in 1798, City Cemetery, is the burial place of many citizens, city founders, and legislators.
+Builders created separate burial areas for visitors, enslaved people, and free black citizens.
 City Cemetery was placed on the National Register of Historic Places in 2008 and is a respected resource for genealogy searches.
 An online GIS map lets you plan out walking tours to locate specific graves throughout the cemetery grounds.

 Children love hands-on experiences, and the Marbles Kids Museum in Raleigh is full of interactive, educational exhibits and special events to trigger their imaginations.
 Parents will enjoy the toddlers' area that allows for safe exploration and discovery.
 See a blockbuster movie in 3-D in the Marbles IMAX theater.
 Visit the museum's store, which offers a variety of books, puzzles, and gifts.

-North Carolina State University manages this 10-acre botanical garden, located in West Raleigh.
-A favorite locale for horticulturists, the stunning site serves as a live laboratory for students.
+North Carolina State University manages this 10-acre botanical garden in West Raleigh.
+The stunning site is a favorite locale for horticulturists and serves as a live laboratory for students.
 Visitors will not only enjoy the relaxing, eye-catching surroundings but also the free admission.
 The diverse collection of 6500 plants is popular with amateur and professional photographers, selfie artists, and Instagrammers alike.
 Start at the Bobby G. Wilder Visitor Center to pick up a map and event calendar, along with tips for self-guided tours.

-One of the top cultural experiences all visitors to Raleigh should seek out is traditional North Carolina barbecue.
+Traditional North Carolina barbecue is one of the top cultural experiences for all visitors to Raleigh.
 Most locals agree that there are two distinct types of barbecue available here.
 The Eastern style starts with an entire hog cooked over wood coals.
 The shredded meat is seasoned with vinegar and pepper flakes and served with or without a bun.
 Lexington-style barbecue uses only the shoulder of the hog, cooked over hickory or oak.
 The sauce is a vinegar base sweetened with brown sugar or tomato paste.
 In Raleigh, visitors will find an array of popular restaurants offering either type of barbecue or a combination of the two.